Frequently Asked Questions

 I am a professional photographer, videographer, writer, and adventurer.

-Over the past five years, I have worked with a wide variety of scientists on both domestic and international projects sponsored by the National Science Foundation, the National Institutes of Health, NASA, and the Department of Defense.
-Topics I've covered include geophysics, astronomy, biology, oceanography, and public health.
+Over the past five years, I have worked with a wide variety of scientists on both domestic and international projects sponsored by the National Science Foundation, the National Institutes of Health, NASA, the Ocean Exploration Trust, and the Schmidt Ocean Institute.
+Some of the topics I have covered include microbiology, geophysics, astronomy, ecology, oceanography, and public health.

 I have accompanied research teams on expeditions as close as the Outer Banks of North Carolina and as far away as the Antarctic Peninsula.

 Canon bodies and lenses, a GoPro Hero 6, along with various GoPro attachments and accessories.
 I also have a DJI Phantom 3 professional drone and a Nauticam underwater housing.

 PADI Open Water scuba diver (with current DAN insurance)

 What is your favorite science topic to cover?

 While I love documenting all kinds of science, I am particularly fascinated by the inner workings of our planet, including geophysics, volcanology, and chemosynthesis in the deep ocean.

 Mountaineering and scuba diving.
 In both my personal and professional life, I regularly alternate between the ocean and the mountains.

 Awesome!
 Head over to my Contact page.